talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

         - Changed the students' id attribute in the input data XML file to be their actual student number's/id's according to their institute, instead of starting from 1 for the first student and incrementing by 1 for each student.
         See Issue #13 (https://github.com/talhavawda/student-lab-sectioning/issues/13)
+    - 210926_202819
+        - When working on ModifiedInputProcessing.py to prepare to add the solutions (assigned sections) to the studentsDict, I wanted to test what will reflect in the solution.xml file if there is a time  conflict and thus the student will not be assigned a section for that course request.
+So I took a student (218047643) and added a course request for them in the Students.xslx input file for a course that they were already doing that contained only 1 section for its lab (BIOL196).
+        So now this student had two course requests for BIOL196.
+When I generated the updated input data XML file, and ran the solver on it, to my surprise a complete solution was found, and  I saw that the (same) section of BIOL196 was assigned to both course requests (thus a time overlap conflict)
+        - solver took 0.35m (20.82s)
+    - 210926_204519
+        - After the above solution's (210926_202819) results, I thought that maybe the solver detects if two course requests are for the same course and doesn't consider time conflicts for it.
+So for the second BIOL196 course request for this student, I replaced BIOL196 with another course, BIOL222, a course that doesn't (currently) exist, and went to Courses.xlsx and added BIOL222 with only 1 section, whose timeslot is the exact same as that of BIOL196 and set the capacity to 1, so that I can test time overlap conflict for two different courses.
+        Yet, still a complete solution was found, and both course requests were assigned to the respective sections (both of which occur at the same time)
+        - solver took 0.25m (15.18s)